Peyman-Borhani/Work-Plan/README.md

 ▪ Short duration: limited presentation time, possible to skip in few seconds if user is not interested.
 ▪ Product/service be same as advertised, no fake, misguiding or tricky ad.
 ### Ad owner feed-back:
-▪ Present ratings and stats in real-time, Stats summary: number of users, expert Ratings, number of confirmed purchases by ad.
+Present ratings and stats in real-time, Stats summary: number of users, expert Ratings, count of confirmed purchased by ad.